markoblad/nvca/term_sheet.md

 ### Dividends

-Dividends will be paid on the v_field_security_name on an as converted basis when, as, and if paid on the Common Stock. v_field_dividend_pref_applicability v_field_dividend_cumulative_applicability the v_field_security_name will carry an annual v_field_dividend_amount_per_share cumulative dividend payable upon a liquidation or redemption.
-For any other dividends or distributions, participation with Common Stock on an as-converted basis. v_field_dividend_pref_applicability v_field_dividend_non_cumulative_applicability Non-cumulative dividends will be paid on the v_field_security_name in an amount equal to v_field_dividend_amount_per_share per share of v_field_security_name when and if declared by the Board.
+Dividends will be paid on the v_field_security_name on an as converted basis when, as, and if paid on the Common Stock.

+v_field_dividend_pref_applicability v_field_dividend_cumulative_applicability The v_field_security_name will carry an annual v_field_dividend_amount_per_share cumulative dividend payable upon a liquidation or redemption.
+For any other dividends or distributions, participation with Common Stock on an as-converted basis.

+v_field_dividend_pref_applicability v_field_dividend_non_cumulative_applicability Non-cumulative dividends will be paid on the v_field_security_name in an amount equal to v_field_dividend_amount_per_share per share of v_field_security_name when and if declared by the Board.

 ### Liquidation Preference